IBM/fabric-postgres-wallet/WIKI.md

 # Long Title

-Demonstrate the use of Postgre SQL Database as a Fabric Certificate Wallet
+Demonstrate the use of Postgre SQL Database as a Fabric Certificate Wallet using Fabric Node SDK

 # Author